syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Tables.md

 ### Creating a simple table using PdfGrid in a new document

-PdfGrid allows you to create table by entering the data manually or from an external data source.
-The datasource can be a data set, data table, arrays or a IEnumerable object.
+[PdfGrid](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Grid.PdfGrid.html) allows you to create table by entering the data manually or from an external data source.
+The [DataSource](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Grid.PdfGrid~DataSource.html) can be a data set, data table, arrays or a IEnumerable object.

 N> In Silverlight, Windows store apps and Xamarin only strongly typed IEnumerable objects are supported.

-The below code snippet illustrates how to create a simple table from a data source using PdfGrid.
+The below code snippet illustrates how to create a simple table from a data source using ``PdfGrid``.

 {% tabs %}